NATIONAL JERKY DAY | JUNE 12

-National Jerky Day is observed annually on June 12th.
-National Jerky Day was created to celebrate the rich history, immense popularity and nutritional benefits of dried meat snacks.
+National Jerky Day on June 12th each year celebrates the rich history, immense popularity, and nutritional benefits of dried meat snacks.

-This nutrient-dense meat has been made lightweight by drying.
-A pound of meat or poultry will weigh only about four ounces once it is made into jerky, and it can be stored for months without refrigeration because most of the moisture has been removed.
-Salt is added to the meat before it is dried, to prevent bacteria from developing.
+This nutrient-dense meat is made lightweight by drying.
+A pound of meat or poultry will weigh only about four ounces after transforming it into jerky.
+Properly prepared jerky can be stored for months without refrigeration because the drying process removes most of the moisture.
+Salt added to the meat before the drying process begins helps to prevent bacteria from developing.

-“Jerky” is a word derived from the Spanish word charqui, which came from the Quechua (a Native South American language) word ch’arki, which means to burn (meat).
+The word “jerky” is derived from the Spanish word charqui, which came from the Quechua (a Native South American language) word ch’arki, which means to burn (meat).

 NATIONAL JERKY DAY HISTORY